 We hope the factors we identify here and elaborate on in our report might serve as a guidepost for other youth-focused organizations and provide an organizational roadmap for coping with the disruptive nature of this moment.

-And youth are watching, observing and learning from the behavior and actions of their adult allies and mentors.
-As organizations work to support youth through this era of disruption and help them build individual resilience, Spy Hop showed up, sending the message to youth that we are a community and we are “all in this together.”
-We believe these insights also provide a note of caution that youth-serving organizations need to be as mindful as ever of the importance of strengthening institutional resilience and investing in infrastructure so they can better persevere through unknown future challenges.
-Our youth are relying on us now more than ever.
+And youth are watching, observing and learning from their adult allies and mentors.
+As organizations work to support youth through this era of disruption and help them build individual resilience, Spy Hop showed up, sending the message to youth that we are, indeed, “all in this together.”
+We believe these insights also provide a note of caution that youth-serving organizations need to more mindful than ever of the importance of strengthening institutional resilience and investing in infrastructure in order to persevere through unknown future challenges.
+Our youth deserve nothing less.